 How to plan your garden lighting design

-When thinking about where to start with garden lighting, remember that you can use lighting to better focus attention on plants and sculptures, while help mellow out unsightly sheds or the family trampoline (that you may only just manage to ignore during the day!).
-The secret, is not to overdo it – only illuminate your garden's best bits, as a little light goes a long way in the dark.
+When thinking about where to start with garden lighting, remember that you can use lighting to better focus attention on choosing plants and sculptures, or help mellow out unsightly garden sheds or the family trampoline (that you may only just manage to ignore during the day).
+The secret is not to overdo it – only illuminate your garden's best bits, as a little light goes a long way in the dark.
 Consider the following when lighting a garden: